 There were two stores for telecommunications service providers at Tribhuvan International airport (Kathmandu): NCell and Nepal Telecom (NTC).

 I chose NCell for no other reason than that the line was not as long.
 Later, I found out that while NCell is supposed to provide good coverage if you’re going to Everest Base Camp, it isn’t as good for the Annapurnas.
 My trekking guide and porter were both on NTC.

 I bought a 3.6GB data package for 1000 rupees, from the Nepali store clerk who regarded me with a very familiar sort of urban bored patience.

-I confess, as someone from a ‘third world country’ myself, it pleased me to see that utter lack of exotic mystery and indifferent self-confidence.
-It was my first inkling of the pride of the Nepali people – while they may appreciate help, they are not a nation to feel sorry for.
+I confess, as someone from a ‘third world country’ myself, it pleased me to see the utter lack of exotic mystery and indifferent self-confidence.
+It was my first inkling of the pride of the Nepali people.
+While they may appreciate help, they are not a nation to feel sorry for.

-- However, on multiple times on this trip I simply didn’t bother to haggle.
+- So, on multiple times on this trip I simply didn’t bother to haggle.